ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 To register a Signed Statement, the Transparency Service performs the following steps:

-1. **Client authentication:** A client application authenticates with the Transparency Service, to Register Signed Statements on behalf of one or more issuers.
+1. **Client authentication:** A Client authenticates with the Transparency Service, to Register Signed Statements on behalf of one or more issuers.
 Authentication and authorization is implementation-specific, and out of scope of the SCITT Architecture.
-1. **Issuer Verification:** The Transparency Service MUST perform resolution of the Issuer's identity.
+1. **Issuer Verification:** The Transparency Service MUST perform resolution of the Issuer's identity, which may be different than the Client identity.
   This step may require that the service retrieves the Issuer ID in real-time, or rely on a cache of recent resolutions.
   For auditing, during Registration, the Transparency Service MUST store evidence of the lookup, including if it was resolved from a cache.
 1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.